marcoverpas/PhD_Lectures_Macerata_2025/README.md

 $$ \Delta M_h = \Delta M_s $$

-This equation is excluded from the model and used to double-check its water-tightness.
+This equation is excluded from the model and used to double-check its watertightness.

 The charts below show the evolution of selected variables following different shocks.